Dear reader of ADxS.org, please excuse the disruption.

 A GR antagonist would prevent the HPA axis from shutting down.
 However, firstly, the resilencing of the HPA axis after a stress response is usually a healthy response and secondly, it is probably not impaired in ADHD-I.

-Research on dexamethasone testing in ADHD shows that problems with HPA axis deactivation correlate with levels of hyperactivity, but not with inattention.
+Research on the dexamethasone test in ADHD shows that problems with HPA axis deactivation correlate with levels of hyperactivity, but not inattention.

 More on this under Medication for ADHD, here *⇒ Dexamethasone for ADHD.*ß